-As far back as 1985, only a few years after an industry began shipping Australian live animals overseas to be slaughtered, The Senate Select Committee on Animal Welfare tabled a report in 1985, 'Export of Live Sheep from Australia', and concluded:
+As far back as 1985, only a few years after the live export industry began shipping Australian animals overseas to be slaughtered, the Senate Select Committee on Animal Welfare tabled the report, 'Export of Live Sheep from Australia', and concluded:

 The trade is, in many respects, inimical to good animal welfare, and it is not in the interests of the animal to be transported to the Middle East for Slaughter...
 The implementation of reforms will help to reduce but not eliminate stress, suffering and risk during transportation of sheep to the Middle East.The Senate Select Committee on Animal Welfare, 1985

 Since then, multiple independent reviews have highlighted the high-risk nature of this cruel trade – such as the Keniry Review of 2003 and the Farmer Review of 2011.

 Live exporters have knowingly sent millions of Australian animals to excruciating, fully conscious slaughter overseas.

 And it’s not only sanctioned cruelty that these animals suffer – they are also at the mercy of a volatile and dangerous trade.
 Starvation and heat stress while on board ships, trade disputes leaving suffering animals stranded, laws flouted, and animals abandoned to extreme slaughter abuse: the history of live export from Australia is truly shameful.

 Conditions on board live export ships are inherently stressful for the animals.
 Sometimes these vessels are converted from car carriers or ferries, with minimal ventilation or space.
 Constant rolling motion, extremes of temperature, the risk of mechanical breakdown, injuries from hard concrete and metal decks, and journeys that often last weeks at sea all increase the risks for animals and contribute to unnecessary suffering.